ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : A credential representing a set of access rights delegated to the client instance.
 The access token is created by the AS, consumed and verified by the RS, and issued to and carried by the client instance.
-The contents and format of the access token are opaque to the client instance.
+The contents and format of the access token are opaque to the client.

 Grant
 : The process by which the client instance requests and is given delegated